 Deductions for cost recovery vary by industry.
 Data by industrial sector are not available for all items.
-Table 14 reports selected tax attributes of active corporations for tax year 2008 by sector.
-Table 15 reports the percentage of the totals for each item by sector.
+Table 19 reports selected tax attributes of active corporations284 for tax year 2009 by sector.
+Table 20 reports the percentage of the totals for each item by sector.
 While the greatest percentage of corporations are concentrated in the professional, scientific, and technical services and construction sectors, each of these only accounts for about one percent of total assets.
-The finance and insurance sector has the largest share of total assets at 44.1 percent, though the assets in this sector are not generally depreciable, depletable, or amortizable assets subject to cost recovery.
-Manufacturing accounts for the largest share (28.6 percent) of depreciable assets with over \$2.7 trillion in depreciable assets.
-This sector also has nearly one-quarter of all depletable assets of active corporations and almost one-third of all intangible assets.
-Depletable assets are most highly concentrated in the mining sector (63.6 percent).
+The finance and insurance sector has the largest share of total assets at 44.3 percent, though the assets in this sector are not generally depreciable, depletable, or amortizable assets subject to cost recovery.
+Manufacturing accounts for the largest share (28.0 percent) of depreciable assets with nearly \$2.7 trillion in depreciable assets.
+This sector also has nearly one-quarter of all depletable assets of active corporations.
+Depletable assets are most highly concentrated in the mining sector (66.0 percent).

-Consistent with its share of assets eligible for the various cost recovery deductions, the manufacturing sector has the largest share of depreciation and amortization deductions at \$210.1 billion and \$52.7 billion, respectively.
-It also accounts for almost two-thirds of the domestic production activities deduction at \$12.2 billion claimed.
-The information and mining sectors are the only other sectors in which the domestic production activities deduction exceeds \$1 billion.
-The depletion deductions are also highly concentrated by sector, with nearly two-thirds of deductions claimed by active corporations in the mining sector.
+Consistent with its share of assets eligible for the various cost recovery deductions, the manufacturing sector has the largest share of depreciation and amortization deductions at 27.5 percent (\$195.7 billion) and 29.6 percent (\$56.6 billion), respectively.
+It also accounts for almost two-thirds of the domestic production activities deduction at \$8.9 billion claimed.
+The information sector is the only other sector in which the domestic production activities deduction exceeds \$1 billion.
+The depletion deductions are also highly concentrated by sector, with more than two-thirds of deductions claimed by active corporations in the mining sector.